What are My Pregnancy Options at 20?

 Adoption, on the other hand, is completely free to prospective birth mothers like you, and you may even be eligible for financial assistance with pregnancy-related expenses.
 For more information on how we can help you begin creating an adoption plan, call us for free at 1-800-ADOPTION, or visit us online.

-3. What kind of support system will I have if I raise a baby?
+3. What kind of support system will I have if I raise this baby?

 They say it takes a village, and this isn’t entirely an exaggeration.
 What is your relationship with the baby’s father?
 Will he be around, and is he ready to take on the responsibilities that come with parenthood?